flatpickles/sketchbook/docs/quick-start.md

 # Quick Start Guide

-Welcome to the Quick Start Guide for Sketchbook!
+Welcome to the Quick Start Guide for Sketchbook.
 This is a guide to getting an instance of Sketchbook up and running on your local machine, creating your first project, and exploring some basic configuration options.
 Let's go!

 ### Fork the Repo

 Sketchbook is an open source project hosted on GitHub.
-Though you could clone it directly for local use, forking the repository will make it much easier for you to [update](updating.md) Sketchbook, and [publish](deploying.md) your projects whenever you are ready to do so.
+Though you are welcome to clone it directly for local use, forking the repository will make it much easier for you to [update](updating.md) Sketchbook, and [publish](deploying.md) your projects whenever you are ready to do so.

 To **fork the main Sketchbook repository**, you can use [this direct link](https://github.com/flatpickles/sketchbook/fork).
 Select the owner (your GitHub account or organization), edit the name and description if you wish, and click the "Create fork" button.
-You now have a copy of Sketchbook in your GitHub account!
+You now have a copy of Sketchbook in your GitHub account.

-You must now **clone your Sketchbook** locally to build within it.
+You must now **clone your Sketchbook fork** locally to use it.
 Navigate to your Sketchbook fork on GitHub, then click the "Code" dropdown, and choose whatever method you prefer to clone the repository.

 _Forks on GitHub are public repositories.
 If you'd like to create a private Sketchbook, you'll need to duplicate the repository into a private mirror instead of forking; GitHub provides relevant instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository)._